Parent & Teacher Guide, Resources & Lesson Plans

 The most successful business and political leaders we have worked with are those who open themselves to the world around them.
 They are genuinely curious without judging.
 Meanwhile, they are deeply aware and proud of their own culture and can entertain intriguing discussions with those of different cultures, building strong connections that transcend borders.
 Like us, they were bitten with the travel bug.

 They are modern day explorers, dare we say, Culture Agents.

-It spans nine key content areas covering all aspects of culture and language:
+This Parent / Teacher Guide serves as a curriculum, lesson planner and/or activities book which spans nine key content areas covering all aspects of culture and language:

 1. Live It teaches students about daily life, customs and people.
 Together students will learn to recognize what a “custom” is and determine that there is no “normal” way to do things, just different ways.
 They will explore their own customs and manners and discuss the way people conduct their lives in both their own country and in China.

 2. Buy It introduces students to currency, bargaining and local shopping etiquette.
 From the supermarket to China’s super-sized malls, students will practice using Chinese currency and learn how to use Mandarin to buy and sell things.

 3. Play It introduces students to popular Chinese sports and hobbies.
 They will also build their awareness of topics such as film, TV and theatre performances, enabling them to communicate on these topics with their counterparts in China.